Sleep & Nervous System Regulation

 Sleep Follows Capacity

-It improves because the system has enough margin to downshift and stay there.
+Sleep improves as the system gains enough margin to downshift and stay there.
+Capacity is the prerequisite — everything else is secondary.

 How the Vital Clarity Code Restores Sleep